-Windows, External Doors and Joinery Repair Category 3 Notes Window and door units are of mixed ages and some are of an older type.
-It was not possible to open some window units and repair and maintenance work is required.
-Timber decay/deterioration was noted to timber units/joinery and repair, maintenance with the potential of replacement is required.
-Older windows/doors may be reaching the end of their natural lifespan and replacement in the short to medium term should be considered.
+Windows, External Doors and Joinery Repair Category 2

+Notes Window and door units appear of an older type and a degree of wear and tear was noted.
+There are failed seals.
+Repair and maintenance is required to the timber window.
 The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-General weathering and decay was noted external joinery.